Steve McNair: College career

-McNair was initially-offered a full scholarship to the University of Florida to play running back, but wanting to play quarterback, McNair chose Alcorn State University, a Historically Black University which competes in the NCAA's Division I-AA (now known as the Football Championship Subdivision) Southwestern Athletic Conference (SWAC).
+McNair was initially offered a full scholarship to the University of Florida to play running back, but wanting to play quarterback, he chose Alcorn State University, a Historically Black University that competes in the NCAA's Division I-AA (now known as the Football Championship Subdivision) Southwestern Athletic Conference (SWAC).
 In 1992, McNair threw 3,541 yards and 29 touchdowns, and ran in for 10 more scores.
 The Braves fashioned a record of 7–4, including a last-second victory in their rematch with Grambling.
-In that contest, McNair returned from an injury and helped Alcorn State, trailing late in the final period, move deep into Tigers' territory.
+In that game, McNair returned from an injury and helped Alcorn State, trailing late in the final period, move deep into Tigers' territory.
 Then, despite a leg injury, he tucked the ball under his arm and dove into the end zone for the winning touchdown.
 The victory over Grambling helped the Braves qualify for the I-AA playoffs where they faced off against then-Northeast Louisiana, falling 78–27 to the Indians on November 21, 1992.
-McNair helped Alcorn State to another good year in 1993, as the Braves upped their record to 8–3 while McNair threw for more than 3,000 yards and 30 touchdowns.
-He was also named First-Team All-SWAC for the third year in a row.
+McNair helped Alcorn State to another good year in 1993, as the Braves upped their record to 8–3 while he threw for more than 3,000 yards and 30 touchdowns.
+McNair was also named First-Team All-SWAC for the third year in a row.

-In his senior season, McNair gained 6,281 combined yards rushing (904) and passing (5,377), along with 56 touchdowns.
-In the process, he surpassed more than a dozen records and was named an All-American.
-In addition, McNair won the Walter Payton Award as the top I-AA player and finished third in the Heisman Trophy voting behind Rashaan Salaam and Ki-Jana Carter.
-McNair set career records for the Football Championship Series with 14,496 passing yards, as well as the division record for total offensive yards with 16,823 career yards.
-McNair's record for total offensive yards still stands as of 2018, but his mark for career passing yards was eclipsed by Samford quarterback Devlin Hodges in 2018.
+As a senior, McNair gained 6,281 combined yards rushing (904) and passing (5,377), along with 56 touchdowns.
+His total offense averages were 571 y/g over 11 games, the all-divisions collegiate per game record.
+In the process, McNair surpassed more than a dozen records and was named an All-American.
+He also won the Walter Payton Award as the top I-AA player and finished third in the Heisman Trophy voting behind Rashaan Salaam and Ki-Jana Carter.
+McNair set career records for the Football Championship Series with 15,010 passing yards, as well as the division record for total offensive yards with 17,305 career yards.
+His record for career passing, total offensive yards, and total number of plays still stand, but his marks for career passing completions and attempts were eclipsed by Samford quarterback Devlin Hodges in 2018.

-He was a member of the fraternity Omega Psi Phi, highlighting his allegiance by tattooing "Omega Man" on his arm.
+McNair was a member of the fraternity Omega Psi Phi, highlighting his allegiance by tattooing "Omega Man" on his arm.